-Brisbane obstetrician, Dr Gino Pecoraro, says if you are not breastfeeding, you could expect your period to return by the time you have your six week check after the birth.
+Brisbane obstetrician, A/Prof. Gino Pecoraro, says if you are not breastfeeding, you could expect your period to return by the time you have your six week check after the birth.

 "When will they come back?
 You can’t predict it, so my advice is you probably should carry some tampons or something with you," says Dr Pecoraro, a senior visiting obstetrician at the Mater Hospital and the Royal Women’s Hospital.

 Breastfeeding delays the return of your period because the higher levels of prolactin produced can switch off the menstrual cycle.
 Each woman’s response to these hormones varies though, and some who are fully breastfeeding will have a period within four weeks, while others won’t resume until after they’ve finished feeding.

 Even if you haven’t had your period, or you are fully breastfeeding, you could still become pregnant because you can’t tell when you may release an egg.

 Breastfeeding may delay your period and the return of your fertility, but it’s not a guarantee and you need contraception if you don’t want to fall pregnant .